gitonymouse/wix-code-docs/wix-bookings-v2/wix-bookings-v2/guides/SampleFlows.md

 ## Book a Class

-Your app could display available sessions for a class to the customer, let them select their session of choice, create the related booking, and handle the in-person payment flow.
+Your site could display available sessions for a class to the customer, let them select their session of choice, create the related booking, and handle the in-person payment flow.